-Candidates entering through lateral entry will have to complete a bridge course of 1 week (for 2 Hours every day) i.e. of 14 Hours before the end of semester III.
+Candidates entering through lateral entry will have to complete a bridge course before the end of semester III of seven days.

 • Bridge Course structure (for Lateral Entry Students)

 A bridge course for lateral entry MBA students is designed to help students who are admitted directly to the second year of an MBA program (also known as lateral entry) to catch up on the foundational knowledge from the first year.
 These courses will bridge the gap between the prior education and the MBA curriculum, focusing on fundamental concepts in business and management